 The national organic standards were fully implemented in October 2002.
-After more than a dozen years in the making, these standards give consumers clear and consistent product labeling, as well as the added assurance of a uniform set of standards backed by the U.S. Department of Agriculture (USDA).
+These standards give consumers clear and consistent product labeling by the U.S. Department of Agriculture (USDA).
 Generally speaking, organic food and fiber crops are made without the use of synthetic pesticides, herbicides and fertilizers.
-Santa Cruz Organic products labeled "organic" contain at least 95 percent organic ingredients, excluding water or salt.
-These products are labeled "organic" and carry the USDA seal on the primary display panel.

 Specifically prohibited from organic crops are genetically modified organisms (GMO), irradiation, and the use of sewage sludge; all three practices are permissible in conventional agriculture.
 The USDA requires farms and production facilities, except for very small farms, to be certified organic before their products can claim to be organic.
-Smucker Natural Foods, Inc. takes great care to provide products that are made with high-quality and wholesome ingredients.
-We have established a documentation program for all of our natural products, with the goal of using only ingredients grown and produced without the use of biotechnology.
-We verify that suppliers of our organic, raw materials meet the requirements of the National Organic Program.
-Our consumers can be assured we are in full compliance with existing federal regulations and policies with respect to food labeling and product safety.
-We will continue to monitor this situation and comply with any future regulations.
-Santa Cruz Organic® is proud to be an official participant of The Non-GMO Project.
+Smucker Natural Foods, Inc. takes great care to provide products that are made with high-quality ingredients.
+We verify that suppliers of our organic raw materials meet the requirements of the National Organic Program.
+Santa Cruz Organic is proud to be an official participant of The Non-GMO Project.
 For more information about The Non-GMO Project or to view our entire list of verified products to date, visit www.nongmoproject.org.

 The implementation of the U.S. Department of Agriculture's National Organic Program in 2012, enacted regulations and standards that products labeled "organic" are truly organic.
 Since then, the organic industry has shown increased growth and heightened consumer awareness.
 All Santa Cruz Organic brand products meet, or exceed these standards.